kmiura-1002/elasticsearch-index-migrate/README.md

 }

 ```
 * elasticsearch.version : Enter the version of Elasticsearch you are using.
+If you are using OpenSearch, please write 'opensearch'.
 * elasticsearch.connect.host :  Enter the Elasticsearch Host you are using.
 * elasticsearch.connect.sslCa : Fill in the location of your Elasticsearch SSL certificate.
 * elasticsearch.connect.cloudId : Enter your Elasticsearch Cloud ID.